csinva/arxiv-copier/readme.md

 - works with relatively recent firefox/chrome
 - copy the title + url as a link by right-clicking a page
+- adding
+  - download as zip + unzip
-- add by going to chrome extensions and clicking "Load unpacked"
+  - go to chrome extensions and click "Load unpacked", then point to the unzipped folder
 - example copied link: [Hierarchical interpretations for neural network predictions](https://arxiv.org/abs/1806.05337)